• Skip to main content

 • Putting a small crack in each egg before boiling them makes even fresh eggs easier to peel.

-• Bringing the eggs to a boil and cutting the heat cooks them more slowly, making the timing to get a perfect soft-boiled egg more forgiving.
-It also gives you a soft jammy center by eliminating the temperature gradient problem where the outside of the yolk is over-cooked, and the center is still almost raw.
+• Bringing the eggs to a boil and cutting the heat cooks them more slowly, making the timing to get a perfect soft-boiled egg more forgiving, giving you a soft jammy center by eliminating the temperature gradient problem where the outside of the yolk is over-cooked, and the center is still almost raw.
+It also avoids a sudden change in temperatures that can cause the shell to crack if you lower them straight into boiling water.

-• Using chicken stock in the marinade adds full-bodied flavor and umami to the Ajitama, making them taste more like they were soaked in the braising liquid from Chashu.
+• Using chicken stock in the marinade adds full-bodied flavor and umami to the Ajitama eggs, making them taste more like they were soaked in the braising liquid from Chashu or Kakuni.
+Using dark soy sauce gives the ajitsuke tamago their rich color.

 Ingredients for Ramen Eggs

 • Eggs - Normally, when you soft-boil eggs, you want to use older eggs because they tend to be easier to peel, but I've found a way to make even fresh eggs easier to peel, which has a huge benefit.
 Older eggs tend to have a big air pocket in them due to evaporation, so your egg won't be perfectly shaped.
 By using fresh eggs, the egg white will fill out the whole shell, giving you a perfect oval egg.
-Other than that, I try and look for eggs that are from chickens that were fed a diet high in beta-carotene (usually in the form of red peppers).
-This gives the yolks a vibrant orange color that makes them look more appealing.
+Other than that, I try to look for eggs from chickens fed a diet high in beta-carotene (usually in the form of red peppers).
+This gives the cooked yolks a vibrant orange color, making the ajitama eggs look more appealing.

 • Chicken stock - Ramen-shop-style Ramen Eggs are usually made by soaking them in the leftover braising liquid from chashu or kakuni.
-If you're making them at home and don't want to make one of those first, chicken broth is a great way to add similar meaty umami to the eggs without the extra effort.
+If you're making them at home and don't want to make one of those first, chicken broth works in this Ajitama egg recipe to add similar meaty umami to the eggs without the extra effort.

-• Soy sauce - Any Japanese brand of dark soy sauce will work here.
+• Soy sauce - Any Japanese brand of dark soy sauce will work in this marinade.
+Dark soy sauce will give your ramen eggs a stronger soy sauce flavor and rich mahogany color.
+Regular soy sauce will also work.
 I usually use Kikkoman.
 If you want to make these gluten free you can substitute tamari.

-• Sugar - A little sugar helps balance the saltiness of the soy sauce.
+• Sugar - A pinch of sugar helps balance the saltiness of the soy sauce.
+Other sweeteners, like brown sugar, coconut sugar, or honey, will also work.

-• Ginger - Eggs can have a slightly sulfuric smell, even when they're hard-boiled.
-The ginger helps abate that while making the marinade taste more like chashu braising liquid.
+• Ginger - Eggs can have a slightly sulfuric smell, even when hard-boiled.
+The ginger helps abate that while combining with the dark soy sauce to make the marinade taste like chashu braising liquid.
 You can also add aromatics such as onion or green onions to the marinade.

 How to Make Ramen Eggs